 2. Heat a griddle pan over a medium-high heat.
 Rub the salmon fillets with oil and season.
 Cook skin-side down for 3-4 minutes until crisp.
 Turn and cook for a further 2-3 minutes or until just cooked.

 3. Meanwhile, cook the asparagus in a pan of boiling salted water for 1-2 minutes until tender.
-Drain, refresh in cold water, then toss with the remaining in
+Drain, refresh in cold water, then toss with the remaining ingredients and season.

 4. Divide the salmon among plates, top with the asparagus mixture and serve with the potatoes.